solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

     ![Upload blob dialog is open.
 20210621-test-form.pdf is selected.
 Upload button is highlighted.](media/storage-upload-claims-form.png "File Upload")

-12. Now, if everything went smoothly, we should see the result in the Cosmos DB service.
-Go back to your resource group and find your Cosmos DB Account named `contoso-cdb-SUFFIX` in your lab resource group.
-Select it to navigate to its Overview page.
+12. Our Azure Function for claims form processing has triggered with the addition of this file in storage.
+You should see the result in the Cosmos DB service.
+Go back to your resource group and select your Cosmos DB Account named `contoso-cdb-SUFFIX` from your lab resource group.

     ![Resource group page is open.
 CosmosDB service is highlighted.](media/select-cosmosdb-service.png "Select Cosmos DB service.")